rammhapasekar/JsonExample/README.md

 Well hello there!

-This repository is meant to provide an example for display implementation if JSON in swift 3.
+This repository is meant to provide an example for display implementation of JSON in swift 3.

 We have implemented this in two way,